mrcore5/framework/README.md

 #### Queue Worker

-Some mrcore5 modules or some of your own personal apps will probably utilize laravels queue workers.
+Some mrcore5 modules or some of your own personal apps will probably utilize Laravel queue workers.
 I always run Ubuntu/Debian and utilize `supervisor` to handle my queues.

 Create a `/etc/supervisor/conf.d/mrcore5_queue.conf` like so